 This relaxing weeklong journey starts in the capital city of Oslo before heading west, via the steepest train in Norway (Flåm Railway).
 From here, embrace the slow-paced local culture of Aurland while staying two nights at a secluded and upscale lodge that serves organic cuisine.
 Take part in some light hiking and paddling and then cruise the Sognefjord by ferry, finishing the adventure in scenic Bergen — Norway's UNESCO-listed second largest city surrounded by seven mountains.

-This tour allows visitors to discover the above-mentioned sites as well as the real Oslo in the most authentic manner possible: with the help of a local expert guide.
-He or she will tailor the experience to your preferences, or you can defer to their expertise as they lead you around the city on an impromptu adventure.
+This tour allows visitors to discover the above-mentioned sites and the real Oslo in the most authentic manner possible: with the help of a local expert guide.
+They will tailor the experience to your preferences, or you can defer to their expertise as they lead you around the city on an impromptu adventure.
 This includes strolling the cobbled streets of Damstredet, in central Oslo, which is lined with well-preserved wooden houses dating back to the late 1700s/early 1800s.
 A walk along the Akerselva River should not be missed either, as it's an iconic landmark in the city.

 Then, should you choose, you can visit Grünerløkka, a bohemian enclave that abounds with street art, funky cafes (which offer some of the best coffee in the world), dance clubs, and independent fashion boutiques.
 This is also the location of the Mathallen Food Hall, where you can savor the flavors of Norway and abroad at its more than 30 eateries.
 Here you'll find everything from paella and Southeast Asian street food to Norwegian cheeses and cured meats.

 Read more about unique activities in and around Oslo.